-Yang, D., A. Adames, B. Khouider, B. Wang, and C. Zhang 2019: A review of the MJO theories.
+Yang, D., A. Adames, B. Khouider, B. Wang, and C. Zhang 2019: A Review of Contemporary MJO Theories.
 The Multi-Scale Global Monsoon System.
 In press.

 Zhou, W.*, Zhao, M., & Yang, D. 2019: Understand the direct effect of CO2 increase on tropical circulation and TC activity: Land surface warming versus direct radiative forcing.
 Geophysical Research Letters, 46, 6859 – 6867.

 Yang, D. 2018: Boundary layer diabatic processes, the virtual effect, and convective self‐aggregation.
 Journal of Advances in Modeling Earth Systems, 10, 2163 - 2176.

 Yang, D., 2018: Boundary Layer Height and Buoyancy Determine the Horizontal Scale of Convective Self-Aggregation.
 Journal of Atmospheric Sciences, 75, 469–478.

 Pritchard, M.S. and D. Yang, 2016: Response of the Superparameterized Madden–Julian Oscillation to Extreme Climate and Basic-State Variation Challenges a Moisture Mode View.
 Journal of Climate, 29, 4995–5008.

 Yang, D., and Ingersoll, A. P., 2014: A theory of the MJO horizontal scale, Geophysical Research Letters, 41, 1059 – 1064.